-Maun is a busy town and the jumping off point to safaris in the Okavango Delta and Moremi Game Reserve (and the Central Kalahari Game Reserve too if coming from that direction – if going the other way, you may want to arrange your CKGR safari from D’kar/Ghanzi).
+Maun is a busy town and a staple stop on any Botswana safari as it’s the jumping off point to safaris in the Okavango Delta and Moremi Game Reserve (and the Central Kalahari Game Reserve too if coming from that direction – if going the other way, you may want to arrange your CKGR safari from D’kar/Ghanzi).

 You can just turn up and book your safari, but I wouldn’t bank on you always being able to get on a safari the next day.
 Well you probably can, but you’ll need to ask around a bit in town.

 If you are on limited time (and/or money) I would try to book your accommodation and tour to the Delta/Moremi in advance where possible, even if just a few days before.